shubhamgarg21/docker-for-CMS/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).